 Every extract or isolate begins as cannabis.
 The contents of the plant get passed along to the extract, including any chemical pesticides or contaminants in the ground like heavy metals.
 These chemicals are known to cause many issues for humans, especially when heated and inhaled.
 You should avoid unclean products at all costs.
 The only way to do this is to shop with companies that provide lab tests for their products.

 A big part of the best transparency practices is providing lab tests.
 For this reason, we've created a guide that helps you read lab tests.
 Be sure to use this information when shopping for a CBD product, including and especially vape products.
-Here at Big Sky Botanicals, we practice what we preach and provide lab reports for our entire product line.

 Unlike a crystalline CBD isolate, an oil-based CBD extract can contain many plant-derived ingredients.
 One of the most common is the cuticle waxes that cover the surface of most flowering cannabis plants.
 When smoked, these waxes are burned away but at lower vape temperatures they are not.